quietui/quiet/docs/docs/burrow.md

 The `repeat` directive is more efficient than mapping arrays when items can be reordered, added, or removed, since it preserves DOM elements by key instead of recreating them.
 :::

-**Additional Directives** —  Burrow exports only the most commonly used directives.
-However, you can use any of [lit-html's directives](https://lit.dev/docs/api/directives/) in a template by importing them directly from [`lit-html`](https://www.npmjs.com/package/lit-html).
+**Additional Directives** —  Burrow exports only the most commonly used directives, but you can use any of [lit-html's directives](https://lit.dev/docs/api/directives/) in a template by importing them directly from [`lit-html`](https://www.npmjs.com/package/lit-html).

 ## Working with state

 State objects are reactive so, when you modify them, all burrows using the state will automatically re-render.
+A state's scope is effectively the same scope as the variable you assign it to.
 This means you have full control over keeping state objects local and/or sharing them with other burrows.
-A state's scope is effectively the same scope as the variable you assign it to.

 ### Creating state

-Create a state object by passing an object with default values to the `state()` function.
+State objects are created by passing an object with default values to the `state()` function:

 ```javascript
 import { state } from '/dist/burrow.js';